deepanshs/mrsimulator/docs/installation/colab.rst

     !pip install mrsimulator

 in a new cell, execute, and finally restart the runtime.
 All done!
-You may now start using the library, or proceed to :ref:`getting_started` to continue the tutorial.
+You may now start using the library or proceed to :ref:`getting_started` to continue the tutorial.